MnM0043/Superstore-Sales-Performance-Dashboard/README.md

 # Superstore-Sales-Performance-Dashboard
-This project analyzes sales performance of a global retail company using the Superstore dataset.
+This project analyzes the sales performance of a global retail company using the Superstore dataset.
 The goal is to uncover key business insights around revenue, profitability, customer segments, and geographic performance.
 The analysis is presented through an interactive Power BI dashboard.

 **Objectives**:-
 1. Analyze overall sales and profit performance